-A milestone is a "significant point in development."
+A milestone is a significant point in the development of your project.
 Milestones serve to guide you in the design and development of your project.
 Listed below are a set of milestones for this project along with a brief description of each.
+For each milestone, you must create a milestoneX class that includes a main() method that tests the key components of the milestone.